lgraubner/sitemap-generator/README.md

 Generates a sitemap by crawling your site.
 Uses streams to efficiently write the sitemap to your drive and runs asynchronously to avoid blocking the thread.
 Is cappable of creating multiple sitemaps if threshold is reached.
 Respects robots.txt and meta tags.

+This package is not meant to be used in a production code base directly, but rather on the deployed product.
+This means you develop your app/website as usual, deploy it and create the sitemap with this tool _afterwards_.
+The simplest way is to use the [CLI](https://github.com/lgraubner/sitemap-generator-cli) (this is a different package!) to create the sitemap on the command line.
+If you have a more advanced usecase or want to adjust the crawler behavior you should use the programmtic version (this package).
+Create the crawler as needed and simply run it via `node mycrawler.js`.

 ## Table of contents

 - [Install](#install)